Predicting Out-of-Domain Generalization with Neighborhood Invariance: Introduction

-We investigate the correlation of a model's local manifold smoothness with its capacity to generalize, defined as the model's performance on unseen data.
-We focus on experimental settings with out-of-domain (OOD) dataset shifts \citep{taori2020measuring}, where test data is sampled from a distribution different from the training distribution.
-We select common OOD benchmarks in image classification \citep{Krizhevsky2009learning, lu2020cifar10.2, recht2018cifar10.1, deng2012mnist, darlow2018cinic10, Netzer2011ReadingDI, InvariantRiskMinimization}, sentiment analysis \citep{jianmo2019justifying}, and natural language inference \citep{williams2018broad} and train a large pool of over 3,000 models with varying architectures and generalization properties on these datasets.
-Generating samples using well-established data augmentation methods \citep{ng2020ssmba, cubuk2020randaugment, wei-zou-2019-eda, xie2019unsupervised} for each task and data domain, we evaluate the quality of our measure on over 100 pairs of training/test domains.
+We investigate the correlation of a model's neighborhood invariance with its capacity to generalize, focusing on experimental settings with OOD dataset shifts \citep{taori2020measuring} where test data is sampled from a distribution different from the training distribution.
+We select common OOD benchmark datasets in image classification \citep{Krizhevsky2009learning, lu2020cifar10.2, recht2018cifar10.1, deng2012mnist, darlow2018cinic10, Netzer2011ReadingDI, InvariantRiskMinimization, taori2020measuring}, sentiment analysis \citep{jianmo2019justifying}, and natural language inference \citep{williams2018broad}, which totals over 100 pairs of training/test domains.
+We consider a large pool of over 4,600 models trained on these datasets with varying architectures and generalization properties, and sample sets of transformations commonly used for data augmentation \citep{ng2020ssmba, cubuk2020randaugment, wei-zou-2019-eda, xie2019unsupervised}.
+Across a wide set of correlation metrics, we find that neighborhood invariance measures outperform or match baselines in almost all experimental settings.

-Specifically, given a pool of models trained with data from a single training domain, we evaluate the correlation of our measure with generalization on in-domain data (ID $\tau$) and out-of-domain data (Micro/Macro $\tau$).
-In settings where we have access to additional labeled test data from other domains and can make direct predictions of OOD generalization, we evaluate the Pearson $R^2$ and mean absolute error of these predictions.
-Finally, we evaluate the correlation of models trained with different architectures (Arch $\tau$) as well as on extreme OOD data from specialized domains.
-We find that our smoothness measure outperforms baselines in all combinations of experimental setting and evaluation metrics, save one.
-To our knowledge, our measure is the only complexity measure that is applicable in common machine learning robustness evaluation settings, and provides the first analysis of a complexity measure in natural language tasks as well as OOD settings.